GoekeLab/bioinformatics-workflows/toil/README.md

 ## About Toil
-Toil is a scalable, efficient, cross-platform pipleline management system written entirely in Python and designed around the principles of functional programming. https://toil.ucsc-cgl.org/
+Toil is a scalable, efficient, cross-platform pipeline management system written entirely in Python and designed around the principles of functional programming. https://toil.ucsc-cgl.org/

 ## Training material and documentation